We’re s--o excited about this!!! As in, E–X–C–I–T–E–D!!! Indeed, this is expected, considering what is to be expounded: “any” geometric sequence

 ).
 By direct calculation:

-Thus, we obtain the geometric progression by putting
+Thus, we obtain the geometric progression

 .
 Together with the first three terms that are the slopes of the original triangle, we obtain the entire geometric progression